A series about South Louisiana’s disappearing communities

-To preserve the history, culture and traditions of these lost communities, Garde Voir Ci’s spring 2020 issue, kicks off a new series capturing the stories of the people that lived in these distinct places in South Louisiana.
+In order to preserve the history, culture and traditions of South Louisiana’s lost communities, Garde Voir Ci’s spring 2020 issue, kicked off a series capturing the stories of the people that lived in these distinct places that otherwise would be lost.
 Places like Grand Bayou, Isle de Jean Charles, Cheniere Caminada, Last Island and the Houma Nation.

 Acadian culture has long been influenced by the land where they settled and the lives they built there.
 For the people of Grand Bayou, whose whole culture centered around the land, the forced removal was and continues to be crushing.

 It is the little things that make up a culture.
 And for Grand Bayou, it is the stories of friendship, family, laughter and the simple everyday activities developed near the bayou side that bring this Acadian culture to life.

 While the physical place of Grand Bayou may no longer exist, the people that lived there, the community they built and the stories they told will live on in the present through family connections and memories.